 What is striking is how obvious we think this is when it comes to the other spheres of authority that God ordained.
 No Christian in his right mind would assume that because Hebrews 13:17 instructs us to obey our pastors and submit to them as keepers of our souls, that the power of the church is therefore absolute, or that resisting ecclesiastical tyranny is rebellion against God.
 Indeed, we are quick to identify such tyranny as cultic.
 Yet the link between God’s authority and the church is surely more clear in our minds than between God’s authority and the state.

 Similarly in the sphere of the family.
 Wives are to submit to their husbands as to the Lord—the link between the lordship of Christ and the authority of the husband is explicit.
 Yet we are, if anything, eager to defy the slightest domestic heavy-handedness as abuse.

 And is the government authorized to treat worship and supplication of the true Government as non-essential?
-Is it authorized to instruct us to place our trust in the state’s management of the crisis, rather than in the management of the Lord Jesus?
+Is it authorized to instruct us to place our trust and reliance in the state’s management of the crisis, rather than in the management of the Lord Jesus?
 Is it the job of the state to disciple the people of God?

 Quite the opposite!
 As Douglas Wilson notes in Worship Is Warfare,

 All authority in heaven and on earth has been given to Jesus Christ.
 Therefore we are to disciple the nations.
 The title deed to the world is in the hand of Jesus Christ.
 But the hand of Jesus Christ is part of His body—and we are that body.